ThomasLvll/API-Central/README.md

 # API Central

-A portal that provides access to different APIs, providing authentication and permissions.
+A portal that provides access to different APIs, managing authentication and permissions.

 ## Documentation